Ida Arenhold: Personal

 Ida Arenhold never married.
 She kept house for her father till he died in 1849, which freed her up to move into the Friederikenstift.
 That enabled her to give her full attention to her duties as chair of the association, "house-mother" and matron.
 She provided leadership for the sisterhood, women and girls who wished to place their lives at the service of the association.
 They were trained to take care of the sick, worked in the hospital and lived in the "Schwesternhaus" accommodation block, often for their entire lives.

 She was driven by a strong religious conviction.
 She took to heart and liked to quote, Christ's maxim, "...
 Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me" (Matth.
 25:40).

 Ida Arenhold died on 24 September.
-She was deeply mourned.
-Her body is buried in the city's Gartenfriedhof (Garden cemetery).
+Her body is buried in the city's Gartenfriedhof.